In Treatment: Critical response

 The series was generally well-received, attaining positive reviews.
-On the review aggregator website Metacritic, the first season scored 70/100, the second 85/100, the third 83/100, and the fourth 73/100.
+On the review aggregator website Metacritic, the first season scored 70/100, the second 85/100, the third 83/100, and the fourth 72/100.

 On Rotten Tomatoes, the first season has a 78% approval rating with an average score of 6.1/10 based on 36 reviews; the critical consensus reads, "In Treatment has finely-written scripts that develop with raw emotion while unspooling engrossing suspense."
-The second season has a 100% approval rating with an average score of 8.9/10 based on 19 reviews; the critical consensus reads, "In Treatment continues to hone in on its characters in the second season, allowing the cast to find more nuances in their performances."
+The second season has a 100% approval rating with an average score of 8.9/10 based on 19 reviews; the critical consensus reads, "In Treatment continues to hone[sic] in on its characters in the second season, allowing the cast to find more nuances in their performances."
 The third season has an 87% approval rating with an average score of 8.6/10 based on 23 reviews; the critical consensus reads, "In Treatment offers some of the tightest dramatic writing and purest performances on television."
-The fourth season has a 96% approval rating with an average score of 7.5/10 based on 24 reviews; the critical consensus reads, "In Treatment returns with a solid fourth season that captures the spirit of the original while giving its new ensemble—led by an outstanding Uzo Aduba—plenty of room to shine.
+The fourth season has a 96% approval rating with an average score of 7.5/10 based on 25 reviews; the critical consensus reads, "In Treatment returns with a solid fourth season that captures the spirit of the original while giving its new ensemble—led by an outstanding Uzo Aduba—plenty of room to shine.

 The Los Angeles Times's Mary McNamara called In Treatment "cleverly conceived," well-written and -acted, but "stagey" and "strain[ing]... believability".
 Variety's Brian Lowry deemed it "more interesting structurally than in its execution".
 On Slate, Troy Patterson found it tiresome for its "nattering" and "ambitious hogwash".
 In Entertainment Weekly, Ken Tucker gave it a "B+", with "lots of great soapy intrigue".
 The New York Times wrote, "In Treatment [...] is hypnotic, mostly because it withholds information as intelligently as it reveals it. [...]
 The half-hour episodes are addictive, and few viewers are likely to be satisfied with just one session at a time. [...]
 In Treatment provides an irresistible peek at the psychopathology of everyday life—on someone else's tab."